jeanwsr/mokit-doc-mdbook/src/chap5-9.md

 automr triangulene_cc-pVDZ_S.gjf >triangulene_cc-pVDZ_S.out 2>&1
 ```

 This job will take about 5 hours using 48 CPU cores.
 Since the active space would be (22,22), the CASSCF would automatically be switched to DMRG-CASSCF during calculation.
-After the job is accomplished, we obtain 3 .fch files which includes natural orbtials
+After the job is accomplished, we obtain 3 fch files which includes natural orbtials
 ```
 triangulene_cc-pVDZ_S_uhf_uno.fch
 triangulene_cc-pVDZ_S_uhf_uno_asrot2gvb11_s.fch